Wt D Manchester Nrz Nrzi Promo 6080cd13035b8

 The figure shows signals synchronized with a clock at the bottom.
 The types and locations of the transitions are what make the encoding mechanisms different.

-NRZ has a level the matches the logical signal.
+NRZ has a level the matches the logical signal where a 1 is a positive voltage or current.
 In this case the clock would latch the value being transmitted at the start of each clock cycle and it would be sampled at the receiving end in the middle of the clock cycle.
 NRZ is commonly used with serial ports.
 The receiver normally has a faster clock that is synchronized with a rising or falling edge of the data transmission.
 This allows the determination of the center of the clock cycle to be more accurately determined (Fig. 1).

 Manchester and NRZI encodings have transitions in the middle of the clock cycle, with the type depending on the encoding.
-Manchester is an NRZ encoding that is exclusively-ORed with the clock.
+Manchester, also known as phase encoding (PE), is an NRZ encoding that is exclusively-ORed with the clock.
 This provides at least one transition per bit.
 NRZI also uses a transition in the middle of the clock cycle, but this only occurs when there is a 1 value.
 Manchester makes clock recovery easier.

 The challenge with Manchester and RZ is the frequency of the data transmission is twice that as NRZ and NRZI.
 The tradeoffs depend upon the mechanisms used to implement the communication.
 Sometimes bandwidth can be an issue.